cobwebos/docs/articles/active-directory/hybrid/tshoot-connect-tshoot-sql-connectivity.md

 You must specify both the instance name and the port to connect when the SQL Server Browser service is not running.
 An inbound firewall rule on SQL1 is required for the associated port.
     Example: 'MySQLInstance,1234' where 1234 has a matching firewall rule.

-PS C:\Program Files\Microsoft Azure Active Directory Connect\tools>
+PS C:\Program Files\Azure Active Directory Connect\tools>
-PS C:\Program Files\Microsoft Azure Active Directory Connect\tools> Connect-AdSyncDatabase -Server SQL1 -Instance "INSTANCE1,99"
+PS C:\Program Files\Azure Active Directory Connect\tools> Connect-AdSyncDatabase -Server SQL1 -Instance "INSTANCE1,99"
 Resolving server address : SQL1
     InterNetworkV6 : fe80::6c90:a995:3e70:ef74%17
     InterNetworkV6 : 2001:4898:e0:66:6c90:a995:3e70:ef74